janssen-io/foundry-tokenhotbar-js/README.md

 Unfortunately, this version of Token Hotbar does not work with Norc's Custom Hotbar.

 ### Shared Token Hotbar
 Hotbar's can be shared manually via the provided macro.
 A GM can run this macro and select for which tokens and with which player they want to share the hotbar.
+You can find this macro in the compendium 'Token Hotbar'.

 ### Settings
 * **Always link to actor:** link the hotbar to the actor, even if the token itself is not linked.